 Cloud Native Security¶

 AWS is constantly expanding its portfolio of native security products.
-Thanks to its more holistic access to backend data and resources, Amazon is able to offer security features that 3rd party tools are unable to provide.
-Rackspace is expanding its managed security services to provide support for native AWS security products.
+Thanks to its more holistic access to backend data and resources, Amazon can offer security features that third-party tools cannot provide.
+Rackspace is expanding its managed security services to provide SOC-as-a-Service for native AWS security products.

 AWS customers who want to improve their security posture by using products like AWS Security Hub, Amazon GuardDuty and IAM Access Analyzer but do not have the expertise or the resources to invest in a 24x7x365 Security Operations Center (SOC) are now able to utilize the Cloud Native Security Service Block from Rackspace.